 One category of effects really useful to add stereo interest is autopanners.

-Personally, I use them in every project I do because they are so effective and simple to use.
+I use them in every project I do because they are so effective and simple to use.
 The idea is to move some sounds in the stereo panorama in a rhythmic fashion, by syncing the movement to the tempo or applying free modulation.

-As you may know panning in a DAW is achieved with volume differences between the left and right channel, so by moving a sound to the left you are getting less volume from the right channel and viceversa.
+As you may know, panning in a DAW is achieved with volume differences between the left and right channel, so by moving a sound to the left you are getting less volume from the right channel and vice versa.

-In the following video tutorial you'll first hear a very centered DnB loop followed by a version of itself with some autopanners involved: to the hi-hats with a random LFO employed to create a more unpredictable movement, to the snare very slightly for a less repetitive stereo placement of each hit, to a pad with an automated slowing sync rate for a tremolo-like effect, to the bass with various sync rates for each part of the loop.
+In the following video tutorial, you'll first hear a very centered DnB loop followed by a version of itself with some autopanners involved: to the hi-hats with a random LFO employed to create a more unpredictable movement, to the snare very slightly for a less repetitive stereo placement of each hit, to a pad with an automated slowing sync rate for a tremolo-like effect, to the bass with various sync rates for each part of the loop.

-Be careful also with the stereo balance because for example a sine wave LFO in an autopanner creates an equal movement from left to right but other asymmetrical waveforms concentrate the effect more towards a channel than the other.
+Be careful also with the stereo balance because, for example, a sine wave LFO in an autopanner creates an equal movement from left to right but other asymmetrical waveforms concentrate the effect more towards a channel than the other.

-An other interesting technique to try with autopanners is using them with MIDI or audio triggers.
+Another interesting technique to try with autopanners is using them with MIDI or audio triggers.

-In reality this is great to try with any kind of effects like distortion, compression (the side-chain technique involves using an audio trigger indeed) and so on, because linking the movement and application of audio processing to a sound based on the timing event of an other makes for compelling sonic interactions.
+In reality, this is great to try with any kind of effects like distortion, compression (the side-chain technique involves using an audio trigger indeed), and so on, because linking the movement and application of audio processing to a sound based on the timing event of another makes for compelling sonic interactions.

 - Width with Delay & Reverb

-Delay and reverb are fantastic tools not only to achieve depth in a mix, but as we'll see width too.
+Delay and reverb are fantastic tools not only to achieve depth in a mix but as we'll see width too.

 You don't have to necessarily create an obvious delay or reverb effect to achieve width, you can be more subtle with short decay times.